rupertj/sidr-demo/README.md

 # sidr-demo
-Example/Demo site for how to use sidr.
+Example/Demo site for how to use SIDR: A Silex front-end for Drupal.

 To use this: